Stranger in a Strange Land

 What once was strange

-Stranger in a Strange Land may be an old favourite of mine, and apparently of many other readers, but I'm wondering if it's time to drop it from the list of greatest novels.
+Stranger in a Strange Land may be an old favourite of many readers who were first exposed to it in their youth, but I'm wondering if it's time to drop it from the list of greatest novels.

-It has certainly lost the cult status it once had as an official book of the counterculture, along with the The Little Prince and the works of Herman Hesse.
+It has certainly lost the cult status it once had as an official book of the counterculture, alongside the The Little Prince and the works of Herman Hesse.
 Its ideas now seem dated and simplistic.

-And it is certainly not as wildly popular now as when it moved from the counterculture into the mainstream in the late 1960s—though that peak of popularity may be impossible for any novel to maintain over four decades.
+And it is certainly not as wildly popular now as when it moved from the counterculture into the mainstream in the late 1960s—though that peak of popularity may be impossible for any novel to maintain.

-But what is most making me doubt the long-term value of Heinlein's most acclaimed work is that I recently read the longer version, the 1990 edition that restored most of the cuts he had made to get it published in 1961.
-This presumably is the novel as the author himself envisioned it.
+But what is most making me doubt the long-term value of Robert A. Heinlein's most acclaimed work is that I recently read the longer version, the 1990 edition that restored most of the cuts he had made to get it published in 1961.
+This presumably is the novel as the author envisioned it.
 It has accordingly been praised as superior to the originally published version.
-But for me it points up every weakness in the work.
+But it points up every weakness in the work.

 It's very long-winded for starters.
 This might not be a bad quality in itself, but here it certainly is.
 I can't recall another novel that is so composed of speeches.
 Not dialogue.
 Speeches.
 Speeches that could have been cut in half and would have lost little.